Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 If you take a look inside the `src/components` folder, we have five component files.
 Of which all of them are class-based.

-Now, let’s optimize our code by using React Hooks.
+Now, let’s optimize our code using React Hooks.

 We will start with the component where only the state logic (and not lifecycle logic) is being managed.